Jacqueline Kennedy Onassis: Style icon

-In her years after the White House, Kennedy underwent a style change; her new looks consisted of wide-leg pantsuits, silk Hermès headscarves, and large, round, dark sunglasses.
-She even began wearing jeans in public.
-She set a new fashion trend with beltless, white jeans with a black turtleneck that was never tucked in and instead pulled down over her hips.
+After leaving the White House, Kennedy underwent a style change.
+Her new looks consisted of wide-leg pantsuits, silk Hermès headscarves, and large, round, dark sunglasses.
+She began wearing jeans in public as part of a casualization of her look.

 Jacqueline Kennedy Onassis acquired a large collection of jewelry throughout her lifetime.
 Her triple-strand pearl necklace, designed by American jeweler Kenneth Jay Lane, became her signature piece of jewelry during her time as first lady in the White House.
 Often referred to as the "berry brooch", the two-fruit cluster brooch of strawberries made of rubies with stems and leaves of diamonds, designed by French jeweler Jean Schlumberger for Tiffany & Co., was personally selected and given to her by her husband several days prior to his inauguration in January 1961.
 She wore Schlumberger's gold and enamel bracelets so frequently in the early and mid-1960s that the press called them "Jackie bracelets"; she also favored his white enamel and gold "banana" earrings.
 Kennedy wore jewelry designed by Van Cleef & Arpels throughout the 1950s, 1960s and 1970s; her sentimental favorite was the Van Cleef & Arpels wedding ring given to her by President Kennedy.

-Kennedy, a Catholic, was known for wearing a mantilla at Mass and in the presence of the Pope; she is widely considered responsible for the popularization of the veil over the more traditional wide-brimmed hat among Anglophone traditionalist Catholics.
+Kennedy, a Catholic, was known for wearing a mantilla at Mass and in the presence of the Pope.

 Mary Tyler Moore's Dick Van Dyke Show character Laura Petrie, who symbolized the "feel-good nature" of the Kennedy White House, often dressed like Kennedy.

 Kennedy was named to the International Best Dressed List Hall of Fame in 1965.
 Many of her signature clothes are preserved at the John F. Kennedy Library and Museum; pieces from the collection were exhibited at the Metropolitan Museum of Art in New York in 2001.
-Titled "Jacqueline Kennedy: The White House Years," the exhibition focused on her time as a first lady.
+Titled "Jacqueline Kennedy: The White House Years", the exhibition focused on her time as a first lady.

 In 2012, Time magazine included Jacqueline Kennedy Onassis on its All-TIME 100 Fashion Icons list.
-In 2016, Forbes included her on the list 10 Fashion Icons and the Trends They Made Famous.
+In 2016, Forbes included her on the list "10 Fashion Icons and the Trends They Made Famous".